-Raise a glass to some of your favorite cocktails this St. Patrick’s Day, classics that have changed how we drink Irish whiskey in unexpected ways.
+Cocktail lovers can attest that Irish whiskey drinks continually change in all sorts of ways, too.
 For example, the much-loved Irish Coffee helped save Ireland’s whiskey distilleries from near-extinction in the 1950s.
-Similarly, the Pickleback introduced the Jameson brand to a new generation and ensured drinkers could clamor for more Irish whiskey in dive bars across the country.
+In more recent years, the Pickleback introduced the Jameson brand to a new generation and ensured more drinkers would clamor for Irish whiskey in bars across the country.

 While a couple of origin stories exist for this drink, the prevailing version is it was created by Joe Sheridan and served at Ireland’s Shannon Airport.
 But the drink’s popularity comes from Jack Koeppler, then-owner of the Buena Vista restaurant in San Francisco.
 Koeppler re-created the recipe with the help of travel writer Stanton Delaplane.